imanasmishra/udacity-nanodegree-sf-crime-statistics/README.md

 To develope a real-time data pipeline for analytical and data exploration of SF police department crime data.
 Data is ingested from a JSON file and real-time events emited from Kafka producer and consumer streaming pipeline built using pyspark Spark structured streaming python library.

 ## Resorce configuration
-Number of cores - 12
+Number of cores - 12,
-Memory - 16 GB
+Memory - 16 GB,
 CPU - 2.2 GHz

 ## Tuning